 Save As Shortcut in Excel Examples

-#2 – Adding “Save As” function to quick Access toll bar.
+- Adding the “Save As” function to the quick Access toll bar.

-#3 – Adding “Save As” function to ribbon.
+- Adding the “Save As” function to the ribbon.

 How to Use Save As Shortcut in Excel?